bluerobotics/ardusub-zola/development/extensions/index.md

 ## Implementation

 {% warning() %}
-The BlueOS Extensions system is currently still in an `alpha` stage of development, so significant implementation changes are expected in the near future.
+The BlueOS Extensions system is currently still in a `beta` stage of development, so some implementation changes are expected in the near future.
 {% end %}

 ### Components: Anatomy of an Extension